San Antonio Field Sobriety Test Attorneys

 Challenging the Validity of Field Sobriety Tests

 DWI arrests are often based on field sobriety tests.
 Police officers who suspect impaired drivers often use these tests to determine probable cause of intoxication and to establish the grounds for an arrest.
-The officer administering the test will usually provide testimony regarding the testing that can additionally be used in court to assist the prosecutor’s contention that the driver was driving while impaired.
+The administering officer will usually testify to how you performed on the test in court.
+This can assist the prosecutor's contention that you were driving while impaired.

-If you have taken a field sobriety test that ended in a “failure” to pass, it does not provide solid evidence that can or should lead to a conviction.
+Failing a field sobriety test is not solid evidence of intoxication.
+On its own, a field sobriety test should not lead to a conviction.
 At Smith & Vinson Law Firm, we deal with these tests on a regular basis.
 We do not take them at face value.
 Our San Antonio DWI lawyers can and will exhaustively investigate and assess your particular case to get to the truth.
 After doing so, we can determine how best to defend you in court by challenging such tests and other evidence that may be used against you.
 Throughout the duration of your DWI case, we will fight relentlessly for your constitutional rights.

 Call Smith & Vinson Law Firm for a free case evaluation at (210) 960-9557 today.